 Kids are brilliant.
 They are funny.
 They learn rapidly.
 They have great personalities.
 They mispronounce words.
 They chase pigeons.
 And they can make your day with a sound or a smile.
 BUT… there is a flip side.
 And that flip side is… Read more

 Last night, I posted the above picture on my Instagram.
-It’s a really nice snapshot that I presented alongside the following caption.
+It’s a really nice snapshot that I presented on the social media site alongside the following caption.

-Ah yes, rain.
+Ah yes, rainy days.
 Enemy of mums and dads worldwide.
 If it’s hot and dry, we can take off a few layers and go outside.
 If it’s cold and dry, we can add on a few layers and go outside.
-But rain is a different story.
-It’s wet.
+But rainy days are a different story.
+They are wet.
 And wet leaves parents with two options: Read more

 Yes, I am.
 I mean, there’s all the SEO stuff to think about.
 And then I wonder if I am using the right Twitter hashtags.
 And then I worry about whether I should be doing more memes or GIFs.
-And then… wait, you want me to talk about parenting rather than blogging, don’t you?
+And then… wait, you want me to talk about parenting mistakes rather than blogging errors, don’t you?
 Read more